-A. Privacy of Electronic Files
+E. Privacy of Electronic Files

-- 1. Users do not own accounts on College computers but are granted the privilege of exclusive use of their accounts.
-Use of College computing resources for storage or transmission of data does not alter any ownership interest of the user in that data, Users are entitled to privacy regarding their computer communications and stored data. - 2.
-College officials will access electronic files, including e-mail files according to the following list (non-inclusive): - a.
+- 1. Users do not own accounts on IT systems but are granted the privilege of exclusive use of their accounts.
+Use of IT resources for storage or transmission of data does not alter any ownership interest of the user in that data.
+Users are entitled to privacy regarding their computer communications and stored data. - 2.
+College officials will access electronic files, including e-mail files, only under one or more of the following conditions: - a.
 The user consents in writing to such access. - b.
 There is a valid search warrant or court order, or a request for electronic records that are open to public inspection under the Arkansas Freedom of Information Act. - c.
-There exists an emergency situation in which the physical safety and/or well-being of person(s) may be affected or College property may be damaged or destroyed.
+There exists an emergency in which the physical safety and/or well-being of person(s) may be affected, or College property may be damaged or destroyed.
 Responsibility for authorizing access rests with the Director of DISS, Vice Chancellor, or Chancellor. - d.
 There exist reasonable grounds to believe that a violation of law or College policy is occurring or has occurred.
 Access will take place only after a reasonable effort has been made to obtain consent.
 Responsibility for authorizing access rests with the Director of DISS, Vice Chancellor, or Chancellor. - e.
-Access is necessary for maintenance of computers, networks, data, and storage systems.
-Authorized personnel may routinely monitor and log usage data.
+Access is necessary for maintenance of computers, networks, data, and storage systems; to maintain the integrity of the computer, network, or storage system; or to protect the rights or property of the College or other users.
+Authorized personnel may routinely monitor and log usage data, such as network session connection times and endpoints, CPU and disk utilization for each user, security audit trails, and network loading.
 In all cases, the privacy rights of users shall be protected to the greatest extent possible.